green-code-initiative/ecoCode-common/doc/starter-pack.md

 Once your PR is validated, your rule integrates ecoCode.
 In <https://github.com/cnumr/ecoCode/projects/1>, move it from the "In Progress" column to the "Done" column.
 Well done.

+## Development Processes

+### Deprecation of existing rule

+If you want to deprecate an existing rule, you have to follow 2 steps as described below.

+#### STEP 1 : deprecate rule

+This step is done on next release of plugin (example : version N).

+1. Upgrade the rule implementation to add deprecation information : in plugin repository containing the rule implementation, add a new `@DeprecatedRule` annotation on the rule class
+2. Upgrade rules documentation
+   1. in plugin repository containing the rule implementation, in `RULES.md` file, move rule line from standard rules array to deprecated rules array
+   2. in `ecoCode-rules-specification` repository, add deprecation to current rule

+Thus in next release of plugin, the rule will be still present but displayed as deprecated in SonarQube UI.

+#### STEP 2 : remove rule

+This step is done on release N+2.

+1. Clean implementation code of the rule :
+   1. in plugin repository containing the rule implementation
+      1. delete rule class, clean all references to the rule
+      2. delete unit test classes
+   2. in plugin real test project repository, clean rule test classes
+2. Upgrade rules documentation : in plugin repository containing the rule implementation, in `RULES.md` file, mark the rule as deleted